JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Worst Case Sort: Merge Sort: O(n^2)

 ####**summary**
+- It is a comparison based sorting algorithm where you choose a pivot element, it could be a chosen element like the most right, and putting all elements smaller than the pivot on the left side of the array.
+It repeats this process, until it reaches the pivot element, then places the pivot in the correct place where all the elements to the left are lesser and elements to the right are greater.
+It is done recursively with the halves until the array is sorted.

-- It is a comparison based sorting algorithm where a pivot element is chosen, could be the most right element, and a wall index is tracked to divide the values less and greater than the pivot.
+It is a comparison based sorting algorithm where a pivot element is chosen, could be the most right element, and a wall index is tracked to divide the values less and greater than the pivot.
 Each time an element is less than the pivot it swaps it to put it behind the wall and when it reaches the pivot the pivot is swapped to the wall index.
 Average time complexity is O of n log n

 ###**Bubble Sort**
 ####Definition: